AndreGuerra123/NUTT/README.md

 individual chapters (Table 1.2 , Figure 2.3), but not within sections or sub sections; (Default) *Note* Second option was selected since is more clear, easy to track, and same as in CUED template.

 - [ ] Refer to figures/tables within the text as table 1, figure 2, etc; *Note* User responsability.
-In order to reference a figure ~\ref{fig:nameoffile}
+In order to reference a figure ~\ref{fig:nameoffile} and to reference a table in text ~ref{table:nameoftable} .

 - [x] Numbers and captions should appear at the bottom of the table/figure;  (Default)